 Nestled between Somerset and Dorset to the east and Cornwall to the west, Devon offers the best of the countryside and the coast alike.
 Whether you’re looking for a weekend away with long walks on the beach, glimpses into daily life on a working farm, historical sites in old city centres or breath-taking views of the natural world, Devon has it all.

-Devon is well-connected by rail, whether you’re heading east to London or further west to Cornwall.
+Devon is well-connected by rail, whether you’re travelling from London or further west to Cornwall.
 If you’re planning to travel throughout Devon and Cornwall, buy a Freedom of Devon and Cornwall ticket to get unlimited off-peak rail travel on South Western Railway, GWR and CrossCountry services.

 Many attractions are also accessible by bus.
 When purchasing your rail tickets, you can add PlusBus tickets that’ll allow you to use any of the buses at your destination without any peak restrictions.